 Desire2Learn: This course will make use of the Desire2Learn (D2L) platform.
 Students who are registered in the course can log on at http://d2l.ucalgary.ca or through their student centre.
 Please note that D2L features a class e-mail list that may be used to distribute course-related information.
-It is your responsibility to ensure that D2L uses the e-mail address of your choice.
 The default is your University of Calgary e-mail address.

 MyEconLab: MyEconLab is a complementary learning tool that allows the student to complete practice and assignment questions that correspond with each chapter of the book.
 The main benefit of MyEconLab is that the questions are "tailor made" for the course and that feedback is given after each question.
 Graded assignment questions will be completed using MyEconLab.
-More information concerning student registration for will be provided in the first week of lectures.
+More information concerning student registration for will be provided in the first 2 week of lectures.